martinResearch/xarray/doc/io.rst

 The resulting zip file for the contains

 	* a npy file named foo.npy
-	* a json file that contains the dimensions and coordinates or the dataset (serialization of the dictionnary obtained with `ds.to_dict(data=False)` to which we add the value sof the coordinates)
+	* a json file that contains the dimensions and coordinates or the dataset that corresponds to serialization of the dictionnary obtained with `ds.to_dict(data=False)` to which we add the value of the coordinates (if their number of dimensions is smaller that *min_dims_np*, see below).

+The data in coords and the array values (corresponding to the field values for DataArrays and data_vars for DataSets) can be saved either in npy files inside the zip file or inside the json file.
-The input parameter *min_dims_np* (defaulted to *min_dims_np=2*) allows the user to control which coordinates and arrays gets in the json file instead of npy files: any array (data or coordinates) whose number of dimensions is equal or larger that *min_dims_np* gets save in a npy array while arrays with lower number of dimensionsget saved in the json file.
+The input parameter *min_dims_np* (defaulted to *min_dims_np=2*) allows the user to control which coordinates and arrays get saved in a text format in the json file instead of a binary format in a npy file: any array (data or coordinates) whose number of dimensions is equal or larger that *min_dims_np* gets save in a npy array while arrays with lower number of dimensionsget saved in the json file.
 Saving one dimension arrays shuch as *dimension coordinates*  makes the data more easily accessible for humans to read when manually opening the zip file.

 When replacing save_npys('dataset.zip',ds) by save_npys('dataset.zip',ds, min_dims_np=1) in the example above one gets a zip file that contains

-	* three npy files : foo.npy, x.npy and y.npy a z.npy
+	* four npy files : *foo.npy*, *x.npy*,*y.npy* and *z.npy*
-	* a json file that contain the dimension of the arrays but not the values of the coordinate arrays.
+	* a json file that contains the dimensions of the arrays foo, x, y and z but not their value.

 Because the internal design of xarray is still being refined, we make no guarantees (at this point) that the structure of the json files with this version of xarray will work in future versions.
 However, as we save the version of the xarray in the json file, it will be possible to use the version number to make the loading function load_npys back compatible.
 We also plan to allow the user to specify an older format version when saving the data.

 netCDF
 ------